SyGuS-Org/sygus-org.github.io/language_1.0.md

 ---
 layout: page
-title: Specification Language
+title: Specification Language (Deprecated)
 icon: scroll
-sidebar_link: true
-sidebar_sort_order: 100
 ---

 We propose a standard language for specifying syntax-guided synthesis (SyGuS) problems.
 The SyGuS input format (SyGuS-IF) is closely modeled on [SMT-Lib 2].

-Our initial proposal for SyGuS-IF (ver.
-1.0) and its extensions can be found [here](/language_1.0).
+The original proposal for SyGuS-IF can be found [here](/assets/pdf/SyGuS-IF.pdf).
-However, this original proposal is now deprecated.
-We revised our input format in 2019 and proposed SyGuS-IF ver.
-2.0, which is more compliant with SMT-LIB version 2.6, includes minor changes to the concrete syntax for commands, and eliminates several deprecated features of the previous format.
+This is the specification language used by the SyGuS benchmarks in the _General_ track of the SyGuS-Comp.

 Here is an example SyGuS problem for a function named `max2` that computes the maximum of two variables `x` and `y`.